dprojects/getDimensions/README.md

 5. Print it.
 6. Go and cut your chipboards to market or any other woodworking service that provide wood cutting :-)

+**NOTE**: You can also use the TechDraw.
+Just place the spreadsheet there and print.

 # Make a note

 * Special characters (Polish) for chipboards (object cube names) not supported.